Find a travel insurance broker to help you get the right cover.

 - Document any financial advice they provide in an official, written statement

-In the event of a conflict with your travel insurance broker, you can refer the case to the Financial Ombudsman Service (FOS) for a third-party decision.
+In the event of a conflict with your travel insurance broker, you can refer the case to the Australian Financial Complaints Authority (AFCA) for a third-party decision.

 Contact a travel insurance broker in your area today, or get quotes and compare brands directly.